tud-mit-plone/TUDChat/docs/database.md

 # Database

-## Default database adapter (mysql)
+## Default database adapter (MySQL)
-This document describes the database interaction using the delivered "mysql" database adapter.
+This document describes the database interaction using the delivered "MySQL" database adapter.

-On chat object creation a table with the configured prefix will be added, if it does not exist.
-In this table all message-related actions are stored.
+On chat object creation, a table with the configured prefix will be added if it does not exist.
+In this table, all message-related actions are stored.
 The following columns will be used:

 Column           | Description
 ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-id               | Unique action id chat_id          | Association to the corresponding chat session date             | Time of action user             | Name of action invoker action           | Action type (new message, new message sent by a moderator, message edited by a moderator, message deleted by a moderator) content          | Message content (edited message content for edit action; empty for delete action) target           | Id of referenced message (only for editing and deleting) whisper_target   | Name of private message recipient
+id               | Unique action id chat_id          | Association to the corresponding chat session date             | Time of the action user             | Nickname of the sender action           | Action type (new message, new message sent by a moderator, message edited by a moderator, message deleted by a moderator) content          | Message content (edited message content for edit action; empty for delete action) target           | Id of referenced message (only for editing and deleting) whisper_target   | Name of private message recipient

 In addition to creating tables, the adapter performs a number of other tasks, such as retrieving actions.
-Because of the task complexity for getting actions a detailed explanation of this process follows.
+Because of the task complexity for getting actions, a detailed explanation of this process follows.
-The action retrieval is realized by a complex sql query.
-To get a user specific result the sql query needs five parameters:
+The action retrieval is realized by a complex SQL query.
+To get a user specific result, the SQL query needs five parameters:
-*  chat_id: Id of chat session (show only actions of this session)
+*  chat_id: Id of chat the session (to get actions of this session only)
-*  last_action: Maximum action id for this chat session in last request (only newer actions will be received)
+*  last_action: Maximum action id for this chat session in the last request (only newer actions will be received)
 *  start_action: Smallest relevant action id (is defined in registration process; if an action references another action with a smaller id then referencing action is ignored)
 *  start_action_whisper: Maximum action id when entering chat session (don't show whispered messages with smaller ids)
 *  user: Name of requesting user (needed to get whispered messages)